kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

     You will require IAM write permissions within your AWS account to perform the next step.

+!!! note "Note: Enabling file versioning"

+    If you have previously  setup your integration and recently enabled file versioning please make sure your Access Policy JSON contains the `s3:GetObjectVersion` Action.

 In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/policies">IAM policies page</a> and follow these steps:

 1. Click the "Create Policy" button and select the "JSON" tab.